berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 ### Automating job submission

-The above approaches are more elegant, but you can also use UNIX shell tools to submit multiple SLURM jobs.
+The above approaches are more elegant, but you can also use UNIX shell tools to submit multiple Slurm jobs.
 Here are some approaches and example syntax.
 We've tested these a bit but email us if you have problems or find a better way to do this.
 (Of course you can also manually create lots of individual job submission scripts, each of which